columnflow/columnflow/docs/user_guide/shifts.md

 Note that this function makes some assumptions on the naming of the varied quantities and the shifts.

 Finally, we can now configure the modules within the workflow to use this shift.
-As mentioned above, this class of systematic uncertainties does not change any selection efficiencies.
+As mentioned above, this class of systematic uncertainties does not affect the selection acceptance.
 Therefore, it is sufficient to consider the varied quantities in the {py:class}`~columnflow.tasks.histograms.CreateHistograms` task.

-The calculation of the final event weight is handles by the {py:class}`~columnflow.weight.WeightProducer` instance you specify at command-line level.
+The calculation of the final event weight is handled by the {py:class}`~columnflow.weight.WeightProducer` instance you specify at command-line level.
 Consequently, this module needs to be aware of the shift.
 This can be done with the internal {py:attr}`~columnflow.columnar_util.TaskArrayFunction.shifts` set, see e.g. the analysis example for a weight producer: